Offering help and raising awareness on domestic violence

 Women of Mountain City is seeking sponsors right now to keep their doors open next year.

-Stelter said it takes about 30 thousand dollars to fund their programs, most of which comes from in-kind donations.
+Stelter said it takes about $30,000 to fund their programs, most of which comes from in-kind donations.

 313 Foothills Drive